wandb/docs/docs/guides/hosting/self-managed/aws-tf.md

      bucket_queue               = "internal://"
      database_connection_string = "mysql://${module.wandb_infra.database_connection_string}"

-     # If we dont wait, tf will start trying to deploy while the work group is
+     # TF attempts to deploy while the work group is
-     # still spinning up
+     # still spinning up if you do not wait
      depends_on = [module.wandb_infra]
    }